Watynecc/Dollop/README.md

 ## **Dollop**

-Dollop is a snake game like with Powerup and ennemy Made with Python and Pygame
+Dollop is a snake game like with Powerup and enemy Made with Python and Pygame

 This's my frist Project so for this game I choose Python and Pygame because they